manuelcasanova/mapbox_practice/README.md

 <div>Icons made from <a href="https://www.onlinewebfonts.com/icon">svg icons</a>is licensed by CC BY 4.0</div>

-Check if muted maps, rides, runs, user in all users, user in following, user in follower should not be visible.

-if no filtered rides or runs, consider muted as well.
-THE ISSUE WITH PUblIC RUNS SEEMS TO BE RELATED TO FILTER.
-No filtered RUNS. check for muted if no filtered runs as well

-Runs public is showing run isactive false

 Conversation in rides and runs. logged in user on right, rest on left

 Functionalities